emissary-ingress/emissary/reference/services/auth-service.md

 - `failure_mode_allow` (optional) if requests should be allowed on auth service failure.
 Defaults to false

 - `add_linkerd_headers` (optional) when true, adds `l5d-dst-override` to the authorization request and set the hostname of the authorization server as the header value.
-Note that when `add_linkerd_headers` is set to true in the Ambassador Module, the configuration will be applied to all auth services.
-Ambassador module and individual auth service's configuration can be used together and individual setting will always take precedence over what is in the module.

 ### v0 (Ambassador versions prior to 0.50.0)